 In our LYH Historic Marker Guide, follow the yellow dots to find roadside markers recounting the accomplishments of Lynchburg African Americans who contributed to the fields of education, the arts and social activism.
 Of particular interest are the markers on the three blocks of Pierce Street from 12th to 15th Streets, which is also designated as the “Pierce Street Renaissance Historic District,” where there are more markers concentrated than any other town or city in Virginia.

-Snap a photo of your visit at these significant sites and post to social media with #LYHVA and #blackhistorymonth, we’ll like and share.
+Snap a photo of your visit at these significant sites and post to social media and tag @lynchburgva we’ll like and share!